Tremirre/CassandraRentalApp/README.md

 # CassandraRentalApp

-A simple GUI app for managing fictional rentals with Cassandra cluster as data layer.
+A simple GUI app for managing fictional rentals with Cassandra cluster as the data layer.

 Requires `python3.10` or higher.